ashwinreddy/blog/_notes/Public/Works/Logic of Sense.md

 ---
-title: "Logic of Sense"
+title: "logic of sense"
 feed: hide
 tags: book
 ---

-_Logique du sens_ is a book by [[Gilles Deleuze]] published in 1969 consisting of 34 series (rather than chapters).
+_logique du sens_ is a book by [[deleuze]] published in 1969 consisting of 34 series (rather than chapters).
 Jon Roffe treats it three parts.

 # The Event in the World and in Language